Annulling of electoral bonds will lead to greater transparency: Amartya Sen | Politics

 ''It is influenced by the treatment of opposition parties and those that the government would like to keep under restrictions.
 We do want a free electoral system as much as possible, in addition to freedom of speech and action of citizens,'' he said.

-Sen stressed that ''the Indian Constitution wanted to give all citizens substantial political freedom and did not want any particular community to have privileged standing.''
-Incidentally, senior Congress leader and former finance minister P Chidambaram also hailed the Supreme Court's decision to strike down the electoral bond scheme, saying it is a great victory for transparency.
+''The Indian Constitution wanted to give all citizens substantial political freedom and did not want any particular community to have privileged standing,'' Sen said.
+The Nobel laureate said he hasn't been keeping well.
+Incidentally, senior Congress leader and former finance minister P Chidambaram had also hailed the Supreme Court's decision to strike down the electoral bond scheme, saying it is a great victory for transparency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)